 Webhook Signature Verification

-Every webhook Von Payments delivers is signed with HMAC-SHA256.
+Every webhook Von Payments delivers is signed with HMAC-SHA256, keyed with the per-endpoint whsec_* secret.
 Never process a webhook without verifying the signature first — the verification guard is what stops an attacker from posting fake events to your endpoint.

 Header format (v1)